 Hot Dog Club Milano

-Hot Dog Club is a longstanding gay cruising bar popular for sex parties and fetish events in Milan.
+Hot Dog Club Milano is a longstanding gay cruising bar popular for sex parties and fetish events.
 It’s located right next to Fenix Sauna mentioned above.
-One of Hot Dog’s most popular fetish events is the original sneaker and foot sex party.
+One of Hot Dog Club’s most popular events is the original sneaker and foot sex party.

 Every Thursday, Hot Dog Club hosts a Naked Party, where everyone is free to cruise in the nude, or while wearing some sexy underwear.

 Royal Hammam Sauna is a massive local gay sauna and cruising complex you really don’t want to miss.